s-heins/articles/git/03 Git blob and tree objects during the status lifecycle/Git blob and tree objects during the status lifecycle.md

 └── top-level-file.md
 ```

-To do so, we can run this script in an empty git repository:
+To do so, we can run these commands in an empty git repository:

 ```shell
 echo "Lorem ipsum top level file" > top-level-file.md